ctaho19/policy-guardian/readme.md

 # policy-guardian
-policyGuardian is a firewall policy analyzer web application.
+policyGuardian is a firewall policy analyzer  graphical user interface.
 It allows users to select a Palo Alto Firewalls XML configuration file, choose from multiple validation checks, and run them against the firewall rules.
 The application then displays the results and offers the option to export a detailed PDF report of the findings.

 ## Features